rust-lang/rust/text/0000-unnamed-fields.md

 give a name to those unnamed fields, and accesses would have to include the intermediate name.

+## Leaving out the `_: ` in unnamed fields

+Rather than declaring unnamed fields with an `_`, as in `_: union { fields }` and `_: struct { fields }`, we could omit the field name entirely, and write `union { fields }` and `struct { fields }` directly.
+This would more closely match the C syntax.
+However, this does not provide as natural an extension to support references to named structures.

-## Unnamed fields using `_` with named types
+## Unnamed fields with named types

-Rather than allowing the inline definition of the contents of unnamed `struct` or `union` fields, we could allow declaring an unnamed field with a named type.
+In addition to allowing the inline definition of the contents of unnamed `struct` or `union` fields, we could also allow declaring an unnamed field with a named type.
 For instance:

 ```rust
 union U { x: i64, y: f64 }